-Outside these areas housing in the countryside surrounding Leominster will be limited to the following:
+Outside these areas housing in the countryside surrounding Leominster will be subject to meeting the criteria set out in Policy R3 of the adopted Core Strategy and limited to the following:

-- Homes that meet an agricultural or forestry need or other farm diversification enterprise for a worker to live permanently at or near their place of work, or are necessary to allow a rural enterprise to be retained or grow (such homes also need to comply with policy RA4 of the emerging Core Strategy); - Replacement of existing dwellings; - Re-use of redundant or disused buildings of architectural and/or historical merit; - Rural exception sites small affordable housing schemes that meet proven local needs
+- Homes that meet an agricultural or forestry need or other farm diversification enterprise for a worker to live permanently at or near their place of work, or are necessary to allow a rural enterprise to be retained or grow (such homes also need to comply with policy RA4 of the Herefordshire Core Strategy); - Replacement of existing dwelling that is comparable in size and scale sited within an existing domestic curtilage; - Meets an agricultural, forestry or other farming need where a worker needs to be close to their place of work; - Meets the criteria to enable rural enterprise growth; - Would result in the sustainable re-use of a redundant or disused building(s) where it complies with Policy RA5 and leads to an enhancement; - Is of exceptional quality and design and achieves sustainable standards of design and construction; - Is a site that provides for the need of gypsies or other travellers in accordance with Policy HR4 of the Herefordshire Core Strategy.

-Map 2 - Leominster Core Strategy Key Diagram
+Map 2 - Leominster Core Strategy Key Diagram.